akostarigka/P4-AdvancedLaneLines/README.md

 During the implementation of the project, the following problems/issues were encountered:

 * In the output video, a "jump around" of lines within frames was noticed in some instances.
 This could be avoided by taking the average over *n* past measurements and smoothening the results to obtain a cleaner picture.
-* In case of straight lines the curvatures appears to be abnormally high.
-Even though this can be explained (straight lines correspond to line segments of a circle with really big radius) it provides distracting information and should be considered further.
+* In case of straight lines the curvatures appear to be abnormally high.
+Even though this can be explained (straight lines correspond to line segments of a circle with really big radius), it provides distracting information and should be considered further.
-* The implementation could be more robust with the use of a `Line()` class as suggested on the lecture notes.
-This way we could keep track of parameters needed from frame to frame without having to use global lists like `l_list` and `r_list` used in our pipeline.
+* The implementation could be more robust with the use of a `Line()` class as suggested in the lecture notes.
+This way we could keep track of parameters needed from frame to frame without having to use global lists like `l_list` and `r_list` as implemented in the project pipeline.

 ### Conclusion/Discussion

 In this project we have employed some advanced techniques to detect and plot lane lines on a figure and  subsequently on a video.
 To benefit the most out of each image we un-distorted them using a camera calibration matrix obtained from a set of chessboard calibration images, then we thresholded them using a combination of gradient (Sobel Operator) and color space thresholds and in the end we performed a perspective transform to warp them into a "bird-eye view".
-Finally in the resulting thresholded warped image we were able to detect the lane lines, fit a polynomial and calculate their curvature.
+In the resulting thresholded warped image we were finally able to detect the lane lines, fit a polynomial and calculate their curvature.
 The pipeline was tested both on images and a video and could successfully demonstrate the effectiveness of the approach.